Taking your cat to the vet

-When it's time for the consultation, ask your vet if you can help to hold her.
+When it's time for the consultation, ask your vet if you can help to hold your cat.
 Remember though, that your vet and the veterinary nurses will be very experienced at holding uncomfortable or frightened animals and know how to avoid getting hurt or hurting your cat.

 So don't worry, your cat is in good hands.
-The vet may cover your cat's head with a towel, again this is to give her the impression she is hiding.
+The vet may cover your cat's head with a towel, again this is to give the impression they are hiding.

 Veterinary clinics can be very busy places.
 If you want extra time to talk to your vet about your cat, plan ahead.
 Book a longer appointment if you can or don't come during peak hours.
 Veterinary clinics are usually at their busiest in the early morning or in the evening when people aren't at work.

 Take your cat to the vet regularly.
-Not only will this allow her to get used to the experience, but will also give the vet a chance to get used to your cat!
-The more a veterinarian sees your cat the better the vet will be able to address her needs.
+Not only will this allow them to get used to the experience, but will also give the vet a chance to get used to your cat!
+The more a veterinarian sees your cat the better the vet will be able to address their needs.